caffeineaddiction/sudo/README.md

 With this addon all global variables and functions are now available via the `sudo._G` namespace

-This is basically like unlocking Dev options in Android, it will allow you do do what you want but at the risk of allowing you to pwn yourself if you dont read the code of random weakauras  you import ... you have been warned.
+This is basically like unlocking Dev options in Android, it will allow you to do what you want but at the risk of allowing you to pwn yourself if you dont read the code of random weakauras  you import ... you have been warned.